Roof Repair Guide

 Get Overhanging Trees Trimmed

 Trees make a lovely aesthetic to your home's appearance.
-However, they can sometimes be damaging to your roof.
+However, they can sometimes damage your roof.
 Overhanging trees on the roof area can lead to falling branches and leaves landing on your roof.

 Branches can damage the materials on your roof, and debris from the trees can clog up your drainage system.
 To help prevent this, get your trees trimmed a few times a year as needed.